Overview: The Tableau Suite of Products

 The Tableau Platform consists of several products that are designed to enable users to integrate various data sources and create data visualizations that can be shared throughout the organization and externally.

-Here is everything that is included in the Tableau Suite of Products.
+Here is everything that is included in the Tableau Suite of Products and Tableau data management add on capabilities.

 Tableau Prep allows users to prepare data for analysis by combining, transforming, and cleaning data into a usable format without writing any code.
 Two components, Tableau Prep Builder and Prep Conductor work together to automate and then manage your entire data preparation process to allow end-users to get to analysis faster with fresh, clean data.
-Tableau Prep Conductor is a Data Management Add-on in Tableau Server.
+Tableau Prep Conductor is Tableau data management add on.

 Tableau Desktop is a data visualization tool that can be used to create interactive dashboards and reports.
 The strength of Tableau Desktop is how it can easily transform data into data visualization such as charts and graphs to tell a story with your data.
 You can also enable real-time analytics by directly connecting to data sources that contain real time data.
 In addition to the real-time capability you can easily import data into Tableau’s data engine from various sources and integrate them by combining multiple views in an interactive dashboard.